 - Little Wild Horse/Bell Canyon: These two slot canyons, right next to Goblin Valley, resemble the more popular Antelope Canyon.

 - Grand Staircase-Escalante National Monument: Your last destination is Big Water, where you can spend a day hiking Coyote Gulch in Grand Staircase-Escalante National Monument.
-Get a self-guided driving tour to discover some of the hidden gems available in the area.
+Get a self-guided driving tour to discover some of the hidden gems in the area.

 For more tips and tricks, check out the full itinerary for Utah’s best secret places!